Max Muncy Preview, Player Props: Dodgers vs. Nationals

 Max Muncy At The Plate

-- Among qualified hitters in MLB, he ranks 135th in batting average, 64th in on-base percentage, and 36th in slugging.
+- He ranks 135th in batting average, 63rd in on base percentage, and 30th in slugging among the qualified hitters in MLB play.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.